 Many of our 125 employees opt to live in central Cambridge, others in surrounding areas such as Trumpington, Royston, Cherry Hinton or Chesterson.
 Cambridge railway station is just a two-minute walk away and trains run directly to London.
 The site is served by several bus routes, there is a nearby park-and-ride facility and Cambridge airport is also close-by.

 Long Crendon is home to our e-Security business and we have just over 80 employees based here.
 Oxford, Thame, Milton Keynes, Bicester and Aylesbury are all easily commutable via local busses and trains from nearby Haddenham & Thame Parkway.

-There is a canteen on site, excellent facilities for conferences and a lively social and sporting scene.
-Five-a-side football, squash and badminton are all popular as are theatre trips and other social events.
+There is a restaurant on site, excellent facilities for conferences and a lively social and sporting scene.
+Five-a-side football, netball, climbing, squash and badminton are all popular, as are theatre trips and other social events.

 Regular buses run between the office and Reading town centre.
 The suburbs of Earley, Caversham and Tilehurst are all within cycling distance and are also accessible by public transport.